ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Minimesos basics (15 minutes)

-### Setup
+### Installation

-* If you haven't already create a Docker Machine called `default`
+* If you haven't already install minimesos: http://minimesos.readthedocs.io/en/latest/
-  * `$ docker-machine create default --driver virtualbox`
-* Clone the minimesos project and run `make setup` from that folder to add routing rules so the minimesos containers are reachable

 #### Cli

 * Run `minimesos help` to see what commands are available